-Shopify has become one of the most well-known names in the e-commerce sphere.
-It’s a fully featured hosted solution with hundreds of thousands of users.
+Shopify has become one of the most well-known names in the eCommerce sphere.
+It’s a fully-featured hosted solution with hundreds of thousands of users.
 We also have a full article about it, if the information below is not enough for you.

-Pros of using Shopify
+Pros of Using Shopify

 Shopify offers dozens of free mobile-optimized, elegant themes.
 More are available on purchase.
 No coding is required to customize them, just use your mouse to make changes.

 Additionally, the platform offers top-notch support via phone, email, live chat and Twitter which are available 24/7.
-That is besides the detailed documentation and online forums where you can get help from other users.
+That is beside the detailed documentation and online forums where you can get help from other users.

 Shopify also supports a lot of third-party payment gateways and has a large app marketplace with over a thousand offers to add functionality to your site with a few clicks.

 Finally, they offer additional sales channels by providing you with the software and hardware to sell inside physical store locations, social selling and integrating with marketplaces like Amazon.